 Interpersonal relationships can be tough, and they can be extra tough if your brain is fundamentally different from the other person’s.
 Whether it’s the way that you experience ADHD or the ways that you prefer to relate or communicate, it is totally okay that ADHD shows up in your relationships.
 We tried to talk about friendships and romantic relationships in this blog, as many of the issues are similar.
 However, you may find that these issues are much more significant in your romantic relationship.
 You might want to consider pursuing couples therapy to work on these issues together.

-Start Couples Therapy Today
+Start Online Couples Therapy in California Today

 All couples run into obstacles at some point, and couples with at least one ADHDer have their own unique set of challenges.
 But our couples therapists believe that you and your partner can find a better way forward together.
 To begin couples therapy at YCC, please follow the steps below.